unixorn/awesome-zsh-plugins/README.md

 * [rummik/zsh-theme](https://github.com/rummik/zsh-theme) Rummik's theme
 * [zero](https://github.com/arlimus/zero.zsh) - Zero's theme & plugin
 * [zsh-prompt-powerline](https://github.com/Valodim/zsh-prompt-powerline) - A fairly heavyweight zsh prompt, based on the powerline font from the popular eponymous vim plugin, which works well for a dark background.
+* [zsh2000](https://github.com/maverick2000/zsh2000) - Powerline looking zsh theme with rvm prompt, git status and branch, current time, user, hostname, pwd, exit status, root and background job status.

+### Fonts

+Some of the themes listed here require Powerline-compatible fonts, here are a few:

+* [Input Mono](http://input.fontbureau.com/) - A family of fonts designed specifically for code.
+It offers both monospaced and proportional fonts and includes powerline glyphs.
+* [Powerline](https://github.com/powerline/fonts) - A collection of a dozen or so fonts patched to include powerline gylphs.

 ## Even more completions